prachipatil7/genetic-algorithm-ludobots/README.md

 ## The Experiment
+Now that we have talked aboutu the basics of simulating and evolving bots, we are ready to test stuff out.
+In this section, I will go through the layout of the study that I did.
 ### Hypothesis
-Since it seems like the starting body is some indicator of how effective evolution will be, I will be testing the following hypotheses:
+As I was running evolutions with random morphologies, it seemed like the starting body is some indicator of how effective evolution will be.
+This observation made me come up with the following hypotheses to test:
 1. **It is more efficient to start off with a simple body and let the algorithm evolve its appendages, rather than starting out with a complex body with many parts.**
 2. **Simpler bodies have higher fitness overall.**